-Plastics workers operate the machinery that makes and repairs plastic, composite and rubber products.
+Plastics workers operate the machinery that makes, assembles and repairs plastic, composite and rubber products.

-Plastics workers with up to four years' experience usually earn
+Plastics workers with less than four years' experience usually earn

-Plastics workers with more than four years' experience usually earn
+Plastics workers with four or more years' experience usually earn

-- Unskilled workers usually earn the minimum wage or a little more.
+- Apprentices usually earn the minimum training wage or minimum wage an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information